Civil, structural, and environmental engineering

 What is Civil, structural and environmental engineering?

-Environmental engineers design the systems that provide us with water for all purposes and the systems that deal with waste.
+Environmental engineers design the systems that provide us with water for all purposes, manage our waste and deal with pollution in air, land or water.
 Environmental engineers also design ways of producing power from renewable resources and ensure that development happens in a sustainable way.

-Structural engineering is a branch of engineering that might involve designing a building, a bridge, a stadium, etc. Structural engineers have to ensure that a building is safe for the area that it is built in and for the purpose for which it is intended.
+Structural engineering is a branch of engineering that might involve designing a tower, a building, a bridge, a stadium or a mooring system for an offshore structure.
+Structural engineers have to ensure that a building is safe for the area that it is built in and for the purpose for which it is intended.
 It must also be economical and have a minimum impact on the environment.

 What will you study?